DiabloHorn/vysolator/README.md

 On the commandline interface just run ```install image``` and make some common sense choices.
 After you are one, reboot the system.
 You will be able to login into your virtual gateway using your chosen password.
 The username will remain ```vyos```.
 You can now shutdown (```poweroff```) your virtual machine to be able to configure some additional network interfaces.

 ### Configure the virtual machine
-Let's configure the bare minimum to be able to configure VyOS remotely.
-Our VyOS virtual machine should have three interfaces.
-Which we will use as follow:

-* ```show interfaces ethernet```
-    * eth0 will be our uplink or connection to the internet
-    * eth1 will be our mgmt interface to control vyos remotely from a different VM
-    * eth2 will be our internet only interfaces where we can place multiple VMs

-After logging in the following list of commands will perform the basic configuration to be able to manage VyOS remotely.
+#### Enable ssh for remote management
+The following commands will enable SSH and DHCP on the 'mgmt' interface:

 > ```configure```
 > ```set interfaces ethernet eth1 description 'mgmt interface'```
-> ```set interfaces ethernet eth1 address '10.7.7.1'```
+> ```set interfaces ethernet eth1 address '10.7.7.1/24'```
-> ```commit```
 > ```set service ssh listen-address '10.7.7.1'```
 > ```set service ssh port '22'```
+> ```set service dhcp-server shared-network-name mgmt subnet 10.7.7.0/24```
+> ```set service dhcp-server shared-network-name mgmt subnet 10.7.7.0/24 range start '10.7.7.2'```
+> ```set service dhcp-server shared-network-name mgmt subnet 10.7.7.0/24 range stop '10.7.7.254'```
 > ```commit```
 > ```save```
 > ```exit```

-The above shoud have configured SSH on the mgmt interface.
-You should now be able to SSH into VyOS from a different VM.
-Ensure that the mgmt VM is configured with the vmnet2 interface.
-This mgmt VM will not have internet or any other connections.
+To be able to connect to VyOS via SSH another VM has to be placed in the same network/segment.
+The ip address, subnet mask and gateway have to be assigned manually (for ex.
+10.7.7.2 , 255.255.255.0, 10.7.7.1).

-## Running setup script
+#### Running setup script
 We perform the following from our mgmt VM:
 > ```scp setup-config.sh vyos@10.7.7.1:~/```